NguyenNhuTu09/ExpenseManagement/README.md

-# TITCommunity
+# ExpenseManagement

-TIT Fitness is an application that helps users lose weight using the system's meals, exercises, or the user's own creation.
+ExpenseManagement is an application that helps users manage personal expenses.

 ## Table of Contents